deardogg/Algorithms-and-computations-in-physics/README.md

 ## Running the code

 Open any `.mlx` in MATLAB (R2020b or later; base MATLAB only, no toolboxes required) and run the whole notebook.
-Each is self-contained — no shared setup file or path configuration.
-Run times are seconds to a couple of minutes; the boson and hard-disk sweeps are the slowest.

 To read the results without MATLAB, open the corresponding `.pdf`.

-## Reference

-W. Krauth, *Statistical Mechanics: Algorithms and Computations*, Oxford University Press (2006; 2nd ed.
-2024).
-Course materials and the original Python reference implementations are on Werner Krauth's website.